 Employers are encouraged to view the Cell Phone Policy Kit provided by the NSC to devise a policy that will keep your employees safe.

 Peter Thompson & Associates are personal injury lawyers in Portland and Bangor dedicated to fighting for the rights of victims and their families.
-If you have been injured in a distracted driving or other car-related accident in Maine, call us at 1-800-804-2004 to set up a free and confidential appointment to discuss your rights.
+If you have been injured in a distracted driving or other car-related accident in Maine, call us at 1-800-804-2004 to set up a confidential appointment to discuss your rights.